R’lyeah Wallet

 Outcome?
 Problem Statement?

-“User needs a centralized journey before and after the game session.”
+“User needs a centralized tool before and after the game session.”

 In this process, I could have done a better job with the details.

-Despite this lack of effort, we conducted a Regulated Usability Study to recieve feedback for the basic idea.
+We conducted a Regulated Usability Study to receive feedback for the basic functions: adding cards and reviewing gallery.

 Home page